 This is who we are.
 It’s also what we do.

 Sure, they build furniture, but that’s not what they really do and it certainly isn’t who they are.
-Fact of the matter is that they are in the very same business as I am as a leader – inspiring people to bring purpose to life.
+The fact of the matter is that they are in the very same business as I am as a leader – inspiring people to bring purpose to life.
 And if you are reading this post, I would imagine you are also in the very same business.
 When people learn that I am in the Navy, they assume the sea is my profession.
 When people see the warfare device on my uniform, they assume that Cryptology is my profession.
 When I look at how I spend my days, I know that leading is my profession.
 I share that not to diminish the important role the sea plays in the profession I chose.
 And I most certainly, don’t want to underplay the passion I have for the warfare community to which I am extremely proud to be a part.
 But I do think it’s important to acknowledge that though my specific responsibilities change with each assignment, and the role of the sea with each is equally varied, the constant is my responsibility to lead.
 And leading is all about inspiring others to do and be more than they are.

 Prior to my talk I did have the opportunity to meet with many people in the audience, a good portion of whom were veterans from across the services.
 These individuals were no longer serving and they were all in Grand Rapids for different reasons, but they were all drawn to Steelcase for the same reason and it wasn’t to build furniture.
 It was to be a part of a team with an amazing culture.
 It was to be a part of a team with a strong history.
 It was to be a part of a team committed to helping other leading organizations unlock the promise of their people while they too could realize their own potential.